XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/depositpreauth.md

 # DepositPreauth
 [[Source]](https://github.com/XRPLF/rippled/blob/master/src/ripple/protocol/impl/LedgerFormats.cpp#L172-L178 "Source")

 A `DepositPreauth` entry tracks a preauthorization from one account to another.
-[DepositPreauth transactions][] create these entries.
+[DepositPreauth transactions](../../transactions/types/depositpreauth.md) create these entries.

-This has no effect on processing of transactions unless the account that provided the preauthorization requires [Deposit Authorization](depositauth.html).
+This has no effect on processing of transactions unless the account that provided the preauthorization requires [Deposit Authorization](../../../../concepts/accounts/depositauth.md).
 In that case, the account that was preauthorized can send payments and other transactions directly to the account that provided the preauthorization.
 Preauthorizations are one-directional, and have no effect on payments going the opposite direction.

-## Example {{currentpage.name}} JSON
+## Example {% $frontmatter.seo.title %} JSON

 ```json
 {